Anorexia and Bulimia Eating Disorder Treatment Home

 Who should I contact with questions?

-Program concerns, including outside interruptions, such as times patient will not be in treatment: Lynn Stark
+• Program concerns, including outside interruptions, such as times patient will not be in treatment, patient’s individual therapist and/or Direct Care Staff on weekends, please call (314) 968-1900 ext.
+135.

 Will adolescents be accepted for treatment?

-Our program can accommodate both adults and adolescents.
+Yes!
+We have a special adolescent program with separate partial hospital therapy suite and residential quarters, as well as certified teachers to keep our adolescents on track with school.
 Adolescent programming is modified to address their special developmental needs with a focus on family treatment.
-Adolescents who require intensive seven-day-a-week treatment may stay with their families.
+Adolescents who require intensive seven-day-a-week treatment may stay in our residential house or with their families.

 How are weight goals determined?